slcs-jsc/mptrac/README.md

 * MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given wind fields.
 * Mesoscale diffusion and sub-grid scale wind fluctuations are simulated using a Markov chain model.
-* Additional modules are implemented to simulate the sedimentation of particles and the decay of air parcel mass.
+* Additional modules are implemented to simulate the sedimentation of particles, the decay of air parcel mass, OH chemistry, and wet deposition.
 * Various output methods for particle, ensemble, gridded, and station data.
 Gnuplot interface for direct visualization.
-* MPTRAC features an MPI/OpenMP and MPI/GPU hybrid parallelization for efficient use on supercomputers.
+* MPTRAC features an MPI/OpenMP/OpenACC hybrid parallelization for efficient use on supercomputers and GPUs.

 ## Getting started